-The accounts of the District of Columbia Public Charter School Board are organized on the basis of a fund (a special revenue fund as explained below) which is considered a separate accounting entity.
+The accounts of the District of Columbia Public Charter School Board are organized on the basis of a fund (a general fund of the Primary Government), which is considered a separate accounting entity.
 The operations of the fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund balance, revenues and expenditures, as appropriate.
 Government resources are allocated to and accounted for in the fund based upon the purpose for which the funding is to be spent.